mhmirza/DataViz/finalproject2.md

 ### Interview Findings

+These are the profiles of individuals included in the interview: a male, undergraduate student, aged 19, from Pakistan; a female, graduate student, aged 29, from China; and a female, graduate student, aged 35 from Italy.

 Question | Person 1 | Person 2 | Person 3
 ------------ | ------------- | ------------- | -------------
 At first glance, what do you think is the key idea of the presentation? | XYZ | XYZ | XYZ